Virusmater/plugin.audio.kxmxpxtx.bandcamp/README.md

 download zip and add it to Kodi

 # todo
-* add caches for collection and fan_id
+* add caches for genre/sub-genre, collection and fan_id
 * add search
 * add possibility to listen to all bands and albums in the collection
 * configure cover arts quality
 * add setting for discovery playlist size
 * add personal mix (e.g top punk-hardcore + new black metal)
+* go to album from discovery